 Update to queue workers in Laravel 5.3

-(This is part of a series of posts on New Features in Laravel 5.3. )
+This is a series of posts on New Features in Laravel 5.3.

 Queues are one of those tools in Laravel that everyone knows is there, but very few people understand deeply.
 It's understandable--Laravel is often the first place folks have run into queues, and to be honest, they're not simple.